 - Provide written notice to the Administrator no later than seven (7) working days prior to the next regularly scheduled Board meeting.

 - This notice must contain all contact information and a summary including the objective(s) of the presentation.
-(Please see the deputation form.
-PDF 26 KB)
+Please see the Deputation form

 - Delegation requests are listed on the next appropriate Board Agenda for consideration.
 It is not necessary for you to be present when your delegation request is being considered.